-The Byzantine underground cistern (Yerebatan), Blue Mosque, Maiden's Tower (Kizkulesi), Treasury at Topkapi Palace are re-opened after restorations.
+The Byzantine underground cistern (Yerebatan), Blue Mosque, Maiden's Tower (Kizkulesi), Treasury at Topkapi Palace, and Upper Galleries at Hagia Sophia re-opened after restorations.

 You can buy the "Museum Pass" for foreigners which is valid for 5 days in various museums of Istanbul.